aaronbloomfield/pdr/labs/lab11/index.md

 For the programming part of this lab, you will need to write a program that can perform a topological sort.
 This problem is specified in the next section.
 The specification is similar to that found in the [International Collegiate Programming Contests](http://acmicpc.org) -- a problem description, followed by a detailed explanation of the input and the output.

 How you represent your graph is up to you -- choices include: node-with-pointers, adjacency list, adjacency matrix, and others.
 Just keep in mind that you will have to do a topological sort on this graph.
 The program must read in a list of directed edges from a file and (internally) generate the graph from it.

-You don't need to print out the graph.
-The algorithm for a topological sort can be found in the slides and lecture recordings, as well as in the readings.

-Your program must be *completely contained* in a single file named topological.cpp, and must take in the input file name as a single command-line parameter.
-There is no limit (other than the memory size) to the number of nodes that we may provide (i.e. it could be very large, not just 7, as in the example here).

 To read in strings from a file in the C++ manner, see the [fileio2.cpp](fileio2.cpp.html) ([src](fileio2.cpp)) file.

-To test your code with a larger input, see the prelab-test-full.txt file; the prelab-test-small.txt is what is described in the problem below.

 ### Makefile ###

 The first target in your Makefile can be named anything you want, but should do **two** things: compile your code, and run doxygen.
 You can have two tabbed lines after the target specifier, which is the easiest way to accomplish this.
 In other words, we are just going to call `make`, and we want it to both compile your code and create your doxygen documentation.
 You are welcome to have additional targets, such as `clean`, if you would like.
-The in-lab Makefile should have the same dual-purpose target.

 ------------------------------------------------------------